 CCNY's class of 2016 is one of the most diverse in the nation.
 More than 3,000 students make up the Class of 2016, according to the college.
-The White House says that more than 40% of the class are first-generation college students, 40% are non-native English speakers, and half come
+The White House says that more than 40% of the class are first-generation college students, 40% are non-native English speakers, and half come from low-income households.

 The first lady made a habit of speaking at schools that showcase diversity.

 Friday's speech was Obama's 23rd commencement address, and the third one she has delivered to the class of 2016, according to the White House.